Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Results

-As shown in Table ~\ref{tab:tsne}, SSDCA was the most accurate followed by SSFC.
-As shown, SSDCA had higher sensitivity than SSFC but lower specificity than the latter method.
-On the other hand, using only single image prediction was the least accurate, with a much lower sensitivty (p $=$ 0.0029 95\% CI: [0.1454, 0.3613]) and sensitivity (p $=$ 0.0088) than SSDCA. \textbf{CHECK THIS IN CASE WE CAN GET BETTER SIGNICANCE}
+As shown in Table ~\ref{tab:tsne}, SSDCA was the most accurate among all methods.
+SSDCA had higher sensitivity than SSFC but lower specificity than the latter method.
+The single image prediction method (Swin-S SI) was the least accurate, showing lower balanced accuracy than SSDCA and SSFC.